MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-create-manage-groups.md

 ::: moniker-end

-Some of the purposes of using groups are:
+Some of the purposes of using groups are to:

--   To scope overrides to a specific subset of computers.
+- Scope overrides to a specific subset of computers.

--   To scope alert notifications or product connector subscriptions for a specific set of computers.
+- Scope alert notifications or product connector subscriptions for a specific set of computers.

--   To scope user consoles, so the user role only sees the servers they're responsible for.
+- Scope user consoles, so the user role only sees the servers they're responsible for.

--   To scope a set of computers that need to go into a scheduled maintenance mode.
+- Scope a set of computers that need to go into a scheduled maintenance mode.

--   To scope application views only to computers that host a given application.
+- Scope application views only to computers that host a given application.

--   To create a rollup health state view of an otherwise unrelated set of computers.
+- Create a rollup health state view of an otherwise unrelated set of computers.

--   To create a set of computers for a report.
+- Create a set of computers for a report.

 Using the Operations console in the **Authoring** workspace, you can only create instance groups.
 To create a computer group, you must use the Authoring console or work directly in the XML of a management pack.
 The following image shows the display of groups in the Operations console.